theheking/intro-to-python/practical_overview/5_Combining_DataFrames.md

 # Joining DataFrames

-- We concatenated our DataFrames we simply added them to each other - stacking them either vertically or side by side
+We concatenated our DataFrames and added them to each other, stacking them vertically or side by side.

-- We need to join the rows that are the same across both dataframes.
+- We need to join the duplicate rows across both data frames.

 - Combining DataFrames using a common field is called “joining”.

-- The columns containing the common values are called “join key(s)”.
+- The columns containing the same values are called “join key(s)”.

-- Joining DataFrames in this way is often useful when one DataFrame is a “lookup table” containing additional data that we want to include in the other.
+- Joining DataFrames in this way is often useful when one data frame is a “lookup table” containing additional data that we want to include in the other.

-- For example, the species.csv file that we’ve been working with is a lookup table.
-It contains the genus, species and taxa code for 55 species, which is unique.
+- For example, the species.csv file we’ve been working with is a lookup table.
+It contains the genus, species, and taxa code for 55 species, which is unique.

-Storing data in this way has many benefits including:
+Storing data in this way has many benefits, including:
 - consistency
-- easy for us to make changes to the species information once without having to find each instance of it in the larger survey data.
+- easy for us to change the species information once without finding each instance of it in the more extensive survey data.
 - optimizes the size of our data.